QGEP/docs/en/qgep_swmm/Check-Input.rst

 * vw_wastewater_node for undefined nodes
 * catchment_area for subcatchment errors
 * compare if the number of exported nodes (in vw_junctions) are what you expect it to be.
+* Check if the function (manhole / special_structure) of wastewater_structure are all filled in
 * etc.